 Internships may be offered in a wide range of employment sectors and occupations in public, private and community and voluntary organisations.

 Under the National Internship Scheme you can work as an intern in a host organisation for 6 months or for 9 months.
 You will work at least 30 and no more than 40 hours a week.
+If you find the placement does not work out, you can change to another internship.
+You may have a maximum of 3 internships and the total time you can spend on JobBridge is 18 months (78 weeks).
+However the maximum duration of a single internship is 9 months (39 weeks).

 You can read more details in this list of frequently asked questions for interns (pdf).

 You are entitled to public holidays and 1.75 days of annual leave per month during the internship.
 If you are absent from work due to illness, provided you meet the requirements of your company's sick leave policy, you will continue to get your social welfare payment.
+There is more information about sick leave on the JobBridge website.

 While you are participating in JobBridge, you may do additional part-time work provided your work does not affect your internship and your employer is not your host organisation.
 If you get a part-time job you must continue to meet the conditions for your payment and you should inform your local social welfare office as your income from work may affect your social welfare payment.